 Many parents need to supplement breast milk with formula.
 But trying to figure out the best way to do it can be confusing – should you mix breast mix and formula together?
 Or give breast milk first, and formula only as needed?
 Here are different ways to supplement with formula, plus some other tips for success.

 This post may contain affiliate links, which means that if you click a link and take action, I may make a small commission at no additional cost to you.
 I only recommend products I love!
 More info here.

-For the first month after my son was born, he wasn’t gaining enough weight, and I needed to supplement with formula.
+For the first month after my son was born, he wasn’t gaining enough weight, and I needed to supplement.
 I was also constantly pumping and trying to figure out when I should give him breast milk and when I should give him formula.

-Option #1: Mix breast milk and formula together in one bottle
+1. Mix breast milk and formula together in one bottle

-Option #2: Start baby with a breast milk bottle and follow with a formula “chaser”
+2. Start baby with a breast milk bottle and follow with a formula “chaser”

-With this option, you give your baby all the milk that you have available for the feeding, and then offer him formula after the breast milk bottle if he is still hungry.
+With this option, you give your baby all of the milk that you have available for the feeding, and then offer him formula after the breast milk bottle if he is still hungry.

 CON: You have to prepare and wash two bottles.
 Also, if your baby doesn’t like the taste of formula, he might refuse the second bottle and still be slightly hungry and cranky.

-Option #3: Pick one or several feeds of the day to be formula feeds and only offer formula at that feeding
+3. Pick one or several feeds of the day to be formula feeds and only offer formula at that feeding

 PRO: It’s much simpler – only one bottle to deal with and one liquid to prepare.
 And again, no throwing away breast milk.